SalesConnection/Caction-Support/docs/Create_Reminder_Template.md

      <img src="img/Create_Reminder_Template_Step_5.png" alt="Create Reminder Template Step 5">
    </p>

    *Note: External reminder may incur additional cost.
-Please check with your Sales Connection Consultant for further information.<br>
+Please check with your Caction Consultant for further information.<br>

 6. If you wish to add another reminder in the same template, click “Add Reminder” and repeat the previous steps.
 Otherwise, click “Save”.<br>